jhon-swai/Github-management-basics/README.md

 This tutorial compiles all the complex information into a simple and staight forward instruction.

-Series of tutorials will be released weekly so if want to get better i suggest stick with us untill the end.
+Series of tutorials will be released weekly so if you want to get better i suggest stick with us untill the end.

 ### Topics to be covered
 1. What is github and git and why should i use it